JetBrains/kotlin-web-site/docs/topics/cross-platform-frameworks.md

 **Key features:**

-* You can easily start using Kotlin Multiplatform Mobile in existing projects.
+* You can easily start using Kotlin Multiplatform in existing projects.
 * Kotlin Multiplatform Mobile provides you with full access over the user interface.
 You can utilize the latest UI frameworks, such as SwiftUI and Jetpack Compose.
 * Developers have easy access to the Android and iOS SDKs without any restrictions.

 Even though this cross-platform mobile development framework is the youngest on our list, it has a mature community.
 It's growing fast and is already making a distinct impression on today's market.
 Thanks to its regularly updated documentation and community support, you can always find answers to your questions.
-What's more, many [global companies and startups already use Kotlin Multiplatform Mobile](https://kotlinlang.org/lp/multiplatform/case-studies/) to develop multiplatform apps with a native-like user experience.
+What's more, many [global companies and startups already use Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/case-studies.html) to develop multiplatform apps with a native-like user experience.

 > Create your first cross-platform mobile app with [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-getting-started.html).
 >